BryanSchuetz/dai/_news/dai-convenes-global-experts-explore-systemic-market-development.md

 ---
 title: DAI Convenes Global Experts to Explore Systemic Market Development
 date: 2015-04-17 18:05:00 Z
-summary: 'Economic development programs that seek to help people lift themselves out of poverty are increasingly adopting systemic market development approaches.
-On April 28–29 in London, DAI will convene 80 top practitioners to explore this trend at a workshop titled "Pushing the Frontier: DAI''s Experience in Systemic Market Development for Inclusive Economic Growth."
+summary: "Economic development programs that seek to help people lift themselves out of poverty are increasingly adopting systemic market development approaches.
+On April 28–29 in London, DAI will convene 80 top practitioners to explore this trend at a workshop titled 'Pushing the Frontier: DAIs Experience in Systemic Market Development for Inclusive Economic Growth.'"

-'
 solutions:
 - Economic Growth
 regions:
 projects:
 clients:
 layout: node
 ---